 We will all miss Charlie big time, he’s been a big part of our family’s life for longer than our son has been around – but life must go on and we still have his naughty ginger brother, Harry, to look after.

-Harry seems different since Charlie died.
+Harry seems different since Charlie passed away.
 He’s not eating as much and his personality has changed.

 No one knows what cats think when they’ve lost someone close and maybe we’re looking too much into it.
 We’re spoiling him rotten though and try not to leave him alone.